 There are numerous benefits of brisk walking.
 It helps lower the risk of high blood pressure, cholesterol, and diabetes, three conditions that can lead to a heart attack.

-If you don’t like brisk walking, walking at a normal pace and running are also good exercises for the heart.
+If you don’t like brisk walking, walking at a normal pace and running are also good exercises for a healthy heart.
 Specialists recommend walking at least 30 minutes a day to stay healthy.

 Moderate weight training offers great benefits to those with heart diseases, when practiced regularly.
 You can incorporate weights, elastic bands and machines, but simply using your own body weight (like in yoga) is great too.
 Not only will it get your heart going, this type of exercise will also improve your muscle strength and bone density.